op2-platforms/op2cad/README.md

 Git cloning may be done from the default [Git GUI](https://git-scm.com/docs/git-gui) client distributed with the Git installation or get your hand on a more advance GUI client like [GitHub Desktop](https://desktop.github.com/).

 By setting up your repository to this path (C:\GitHub\op2cad), you will be able to use absolute path dependent files right away and get going with existing applications customization.
-If you're not looking to experiment with application customization files and are working on multiple machine you may want to clone it in a cloud folder (all search paths are design to update them self from the Support folder).
+If you're not looking to experiment with application customization files and are working on multiple machine you may prefer cloning it in a cloud folder instead ; only some application making files like ".prj" and ".prv" are using absolute paths, other files will update relative to your repository Support folders placement.

 ## Want to know more about Git?